HANNALY/anna-kozlowska-qa-portfolio/play-internship-projects/bug_report_mnp_esim_500.md

   ]
 }

-4️⃣ Oczekiwany rezultat
+3️⃣ Expected Result

-System poprawnie tworzy case MNP w msisdn-service, umożliwiając przejście do kolejnego kroku aktywacji eSIM.
+The system should successfully create an MNP case in msisdn-service, allowing the user to proceed to the next step of the eSIM activation process.

-5️⃣ Rzeczywisty rezultat
+4️⃣ Actual Result

-Backend zwraca HTTP 500 → proces zostaje przerwany → zamówienia MNP/eSIM nie można dokończyć.
+The backend returns HTTP 500, which stops the process and prevents finishing the MNP/eSIM order.

-7️⃣ Klasyfikacja błędu
+5️⃣ Bug Classification

-Severity: Critical – błąd backendu
+Severity: Critical — backend exception

-Priority: Blocker – blokuje proces biznesowy
+Priority: Blocker — business-critical flow is blocked

-Typ błędu: Backend exception / integration failure
+Type: Backend exception / integration failure

 Status: Reproducible

-8️⃣ Impact na proces biznesowy
+6️⃣ Business Impact

-❌ brak możliwości wykonania transferu numeru (MNP)
+❌ Unable to perform number transfer (MNP)
-❌ brak możliwości finalizacji zamówienia eSIM
+❌ Unable to complete eSIM activation/order
-❌ niedziałająca integracja z msisdn-service
+❌ Broken integration with msisdn-service
-❌ ryzyko zatrzymania sprzedaży dla całego wariantu oferty
+❌ Potential sales downtime for all MNP + eSIM orders